-APA 7 will be the new standard for writing assignments starting with summer 2020 terms:
+APA 7 is the new standard for writing assignments as of summer 2020 terms.
+Students should now be using APA 7 for all written work.

 The primary differences between APA 6 and APA 7 are outlined in our comparison tables.